Text | Talha Ahmed Kehar

 An example of this is a recent project by Indian based creative agency Animal.
 Animal is an independent creative agency established in 2014.
 In the short time since its conception this agency has generated identities, advertisements, films, events, and websites with a focus on design and strategy.

-Most recently animal launched what may only be described as an artistic campaign with a powerful message.
-Titled “World War Three” the campaign is enlightening look into the nature and structures of war.
-In this project, Animal gives weight and form to the institution of war by developing an identity and brand for it, giving it not only a face but patterns of behaviour.
-The campaign consists of a logo design, print publication, posters, animated visuals and proposals for various offices and organisational structures.
+Most recently animals launched what may only be described as an artistic campaign with a powerful message.
+Titled “World War Three” the campaign is an enlightening look into the nature and structures of war.
+In this project, Animal gives weight and form to the institution of war by developing an identity and brand for it, giving it not only a face but patterns of behavior.
+The campaign consists of a logo design, print publication, posters, animated visuals and proposals for various offices and organizational structures.

 The identity for this project is clean and corporate but reminiscent of something one might see in dystopian sci-fi.
 The logo is three angled lines with a curved base in the shape of a “W” for war.
 The lines resemble a crown or claw, insinuating power and aggression.
 The colors choices in the project are equally evocative, with high contrast shades of “soot” and “white supreme” as the primary color pallete and “blood red” used for accents and highlights.
 The colors are a nod to the polarizing nature of war, a stark boundary between ourselves and the enemy.

 Along with a logo for the war, Animal also provides us Logos for departments within the war including “Technology and Troll Training”, “Accountability Aversion Centre” and many others that drum up a feeling of discomfort.